Greek letter societies

 Abstract Beta Alpha Psi, the national accounting fraternity, organized on February 12, 1919 at the University of Illinois.
 The Gamma chapter at Northwestern University was established in 1921.
-The series of Beta Alpha Psi membership cards fills two boxes and spans the years 1921-1980.
-Each membership card lists information about the member.
+This collection of Beta Alpha Psi membership cards fills two boxes and spans the years 1921-1980.
+Each membership card lists information about one member.

-Abstract Eta Sigma Phi is an honorary classics (Greek and Latin) fraternity.
-This series consists of the surviving records of the Beta Chapter (Northwestern) of Eta Sigma Phi.
-The great bulk of the records concern the activities of the Beta Chapter in the years 1950-1960.
+Abstract This series consists of the surviving records of the Beta Chapter (Northwestern University) of Eta Sigma Phi, an honorary classics (Greek and Latin) fraternity.
+The bulk of the records concern the activities of the Beta Chapter in the years 1950-1960.

-Abstract This series consists of one volume of financial accounts of Northwestern University fraternities and sororities.
+Abstract This series consists of one volume of financial accounts of twelve fraternities and sixteen sororities at Northwestern University, for the period 1912 to 1938.
 Fraternities and sororities, while sanctioned by the University, are none the less autonomous fiscal units.
 The University donated the land for chapter houses and subsidized construction, but the individual chapters and their national affiliations were financially responsible for the houses.
-In addition, the University maintained accounts for fraternity and sorority operating...
+In addition, the University maintained...

 Abstract The series consists of a book of minutes, a few pages of loose-leaf records, and sheet music of the Northwestern University chapter, named for Louis D. Brandeis, of Nu Beta Epsilon.

 Abstract This series, filling two boxes, spans the dates 1913 to 1998, with the bulk of the records dating between 1970 and 1985.
 Materials included cover organizational records, clippings, minutes, activity records, publications, and records related to Student Government.